 Peill + Putzler Vanilla Skirt Pendant Lamp

-Materials: Crystal hand blown doublé glass.
+Materials: Crystal hand blown doublé glass in a bell form.
 Vanilla/jasmine/maize/amber yellow coloured on the outside, white on the inside.
 Gold coloured plastic lamp holder with 3 brass ornamental ball screws.
 Bakelite socket.

 Cord Length: 80 cm / 31.49’’